Bro. John Davidson 1st Substitute Master.

 His funeral cortege was preceded by members of Lodge Prestwick 1060.

-Candelabra presented by Bro John davidson. click image to enlarge
+Candelabra presented by Bro John Davidson and his Memorial Stone at Prestwick Cemetery. click image to enlarge

 Gray Edmiston was Provost of Prestwick twice in his lifetime.